vedanthv/data-engg-docs/internals-docs-code/10-CTAS_Deep_Clone_Shallow_Clone_Databricks.md

 We can see only one row the 2nd row inserted is not visible.

 Shallow Clone points to the source version of original table when created and does not update the data.

+When we do the vice versa and insert new record in shallow table, it does not impact the original table.
+The new data is stored in the shallow table's own location.

+Only when we VACUUM the main table, all records from shallow table also gets deleted.